-The unit is suited for the use of natural gas or propane gas.
+The unit is suited for natural gas, propane or butane (LPG).

 The specific gas type that a heater is set up for can be found on the packaging labels and on the heater badge.
 The heater can be converted to another gas type.
 Contact your supplier for more information.